dedy-purwanto/kecebongsoft.github.com/pelican/pages/about_me.md

 I know Python, Django, and things around them such as Postgres, AWS, caching, scaling, deployments, well you know, web and backend stuff.

-Oh, and I'm using linux, rxvt, tmux and vim, in case that matters for you to know.
+Oh, and I'm using rxvt, tmux and vim, in case that matters for you to know.

 I currently work for <a href='http://easyuni.com'>easyuni</a>, a startup company.
 Currently I'm the only guy who write code in there.